tModLoader/tModLoader/PortingNotes_1.4.4.9.md

 - Not visiting into switch case blocks properly?
 See `ItemSlot.LeftClick`

 ## ChildSafety
 - Factories, do they need support for modded ids?
+(Should be made into issue - Mutant)